-(57)ABSTRACT
+(57) ABSTRACT

-A compound indenter for metal coldwork, and a method of employing such tooling.
-The compound indenter tool is used to produce deformation in a workpiece structure, to provide a selected beneficial residual stress profile in the workpiece, in order to provide high fatigue life structures in a minimum number of manufacturing steps.
-Preferably, action of a compound indenter causes deformation of the workpiece, causing dimples in the workpiece.
-By optimized use of the method, a relatively uniform beneficial residual stress profile is provided at both the surface and at the midplane apertures in a workpiece, so as to improve overall fatigue life.
-An improved, compound indenter tool profile shape is described, having a first, elongate indenter with a shaped indenter surface portion, and a second shaped indenter surrounding the first indenter and forming an annular shoulder recessed from the surface portion of the first indenter.
-Additionally, a foot having a bottom portion can be used to confiningly surround the second indenter during application of force to the surface of a workpiece, to prevent surface deformation.
+A method for cold working metal structures.
+A compound indenter is used to produce deformation in a workpiece, to provide a selected beneficial residual stress profile, to provide improved fatigue life structures with minimal manufacturing steps.
+A compound indenter deforms a workpiece, resulting in dimples therein.
+A relatively uniform beneficial residual stress profile is provided at the surface and at the midplane of apertures in a workpiece, so as to improve overall fatigue life.
+A compound indenter tool having a first, elongate indenter with a shaped indenter surface portion, and a second shaped indenter surrounding the first indenter and forming an annular shoulder recessed from the surface portion of the first indenter, is used.
+Optionally, a foot having a bottom portion is used to confiningly surround an indenter during application of deforming force to the surface of a workpiece, to prevent deformation of adjacent workpiece surface.

-66 Claims, 12 Drawing Sheets
+51 Claims, 12 Drawing Sheets